devynchew/devynchew.github.io/README.md

 # devynchew.github.io

-An e-portfolio website I made to showcase me, my skills and my projects.
+The first e-portfolio website that I made to showcase me, my skills and my projects.
+This was done with plain HTML, CSS and Bootstrap 4.

-## Moving forward
-1. Fix spacing between columns for projects